Free personalized radio that

 Pollard quit his teaching job, and the group performed on the Lollapalooza tour.
 A year later, Guided by Voices recorded 60 tunes in a 24-track studio; however, Pollard wasn't pleased with the results.
 At first uncomfortable with the songs' "hi-fi" sound, Pollard returned to the studio to finish the album, recording much of Under the Bushes Under the Stars in two days.
-In 1996, Pollard released his solo debut, Not in My Airforce.
-He continued to record albums on his own and with Guided by Voices until 2004, when he broke up the band and carried on solo.
-Two solo EPs, Zoom and Bubble, were released in 2005, with the albums From a Compound Eye and Normal Happiness following the next year.
-Silverfish Trivia kicked off a prolific amount of subsequent releases in the spring of 2007.
+In 1996, following Pollard's decision to fire the other members of Guided by Voices and replace them with members of the group Cobra Verde, he released his solo debut, Not in My Airforce, and as GbV became increasingly popular, Pollard began using his solo releases as a platform for his more esoteric musical ideas.